Coreoz/Plume-file/README.md

 Getting started
 ---------------
+- Guice : install(new GuiceFileModule());
-An implementation of FileTypesProvider should be provided.
+- Guice : an implementation of FileTypesProvider should be provided
+- Jersey : register(FileWs.class);

 Configuration
 -------------